AmeenNoor/activeLife-center/README.md

 #### Safari Bug

-The bug was, during the testing phase, an issue was identified where a portion of the navigation menu appeared to float down on these devices.
+The bug was; during the testing phase, an issue was identified where a portion of the navigation menu appeared to float down on these devices.
 As a temporary solution, the bug was fixed by removing the "Us" portion from the "Contact Us" section.

 MacBook Pro 13":